Support for Trafficked People Program

 The Australian Government is improving the STPP to better meet the needs of victims and survivors of modern slavery, and their dependents, in Australia.

-Since July 2024, the STPP has been piloting an assessment and referral pathway to help victims and survivors of modern slavery to get support without having to engage with law enforcement.
-This additional referral pathway is being delivered nationally by The Salvation Army(Opens in a new tab/window) until 28 November 2025.
+Since July 2024, the STPP has been piloting an assessment and referral pathway to enable victim-survivors of modern slavery to get support without having to engage with law enforcement.
+This Additional Referral Pathway (ARP) is being delivered nationally by The Salvation Army(Opens in a new tab/window) until 30 June 2027.

-This new support option recognises some victims and survivors of modern slavery may not feel comfortable engaging with law enforcement.
+This pathway to get support recognises some victim-survivors of modern slavery may not feel comfortable engaging with law enforcement.
 They might feel more comfortable with a community service provider and more likely to reach out for support.

-The STPP has 5 streams.
+The STPP has 4 streams.
 These streams are outlined in detail below.
-If victims and survivors wish, they will be able to receive Post Exit Check-ins for up to 12 months.
+If victim-survivors wish, they will be able to receive post exit check-ins for up to 12 months.

 Intensive Support Stream